AsavarTzeth/ansible-role-sys-config/README.md

     # Sets the system time zone
     sys_config_timezone:   (default: Europe/Stockholm)

+    # Sets if rtc time will be stored in utc or localtime
+    # By default nothing is changed.
+    sys_config_rtc:        (undefined by default) (values: UTC or local)

     # Sets the locales to generate on the system, if the host
     # supports it.
 The first list entry will set the $LANG value.
     sys_config_locale:     (default: ['sv_SE.UTF-8','en_US.UTF-8'])